-Here are 5 stages of change and addiction.
+Choice House is a Boulder substance abuse recovery center and believes there are 5 stages of change and addiction.

 The Stages of Change model, published in the late 1970s by James Prochaska and Carlo Di Clemente, is a tool used to help determine how ready someone is to embark upon the recovery journey.

 Also commonly referred to as a “transtheoretical” model, the stages help detail the process people go through when trying to overcome an addiction — and help treatment professionals better understand what factors are motivating the individual to change.

 Although the stages are often discussed as a sequential cycle, realistically, people often move between stages more fluidly and some can even be in more than one stage at a time.

 In precontemplation, the first stage, most people have yet to see a problem with their behavior.
 It’s possible that they haven’t dealt with any negative consequences due to their drug or alcohol use, or often, they’re still in denial that there is a problem at all.
 Those in the precontemplation stage tend to be uninterested in hearing well-meaning advice from concerned friends and loved ones.
 Eventually, the addiction behavior will negatively impact other areas of their life though, potentially propelling them into the next stage.